johnno1962/Xtrace/README.md

 XRAppDelegate.m class.
 The XRDetailViewController.m then switches to instance viewing of a specific UILabel when the detail view loads.

-Though it is less robust, you can enable display of method arguments as follows:
+Display of method arguments is now on by default, but if you have problems:

-	[Xtrace showArguments:YES];
+	[Xtrace showArguments:NO];

 You should also be able to switch to log the "description" of all values using: